aaahardon/NLP/Five-Sigma_02_Seeking-Curve-Trade-Opportunities-Based-on-FOMC-Minutes.md

-# Regression Analysis
+# Part II：Regression Analysis

 ## Short-end

-We conducted an analysis to assess the relationship between sentiment scores, obtained via PySentiment, and 2-year Treasury yields, with the timing of Federal Open Market Committee (FOMC) meetings serving as a reference point on the horizontal axis.
+We conducted an analysis to assess the relationship between sentiment scores, obtained via PySentiment2, and 2-year Treasury yields, with the timing of Federal Open Market Committee (FOMC) meetings serving as a reference point on the horizontal axis.
 The graphical representation revealed an inverse relationship between the two variables, supporting our initial hypothesis that sentiment scores could be indicative of future movements in 2-year Treasury yields.

 Prior to conducting regression analysis, we standardized the frequency of sentiment score data to align with other datasets.
 This adjustment was necessary because FOMC meetings, which occur eight times annually, are not evenly distributed throughout the year.
 To achieve uniformity, we recalibrated the dates of FOMC meetings to the end of the corresponding month; for instance, a meeting in mid-December would be represented as December 31st.
 This allowed us to bring forward sentiment scores to months that do not have FOMC meetings, facilitating our regression analysis.